 Any living being that is deprived of basic needs (such as warmth and companionship) will fail to develop “normally”.
 Constant deprivation causes desperation, distrust, and suspicion.
 In dogs, deprivation of basic needs can also lead to failure to bond with humans, aggression due to limited resources, and a “lone wolf” mentality.

 Dogs are naturally social creatures.
 They live in packs, they develop emotional bonds, and they are exceptionally intelligent.
-Deprivation causes disruption in psychological development where these “normal” connections and behaviors are no longer “normal” but rather, threatening.
+Deprivation causes disruption in psychological development where these “normal” connections and behaviors are no longer “normal” but rather threatening.

 Keeping dogs outside in winter will cause them to experience a number of physical changes that take a toll on their body.
-Some of these changes include frostbite, calloused joints, starvation (resulting from your dog’s increased use of energy to keep warm), poor skin or coat condition (from nervous chewing and exposure to the elements), and damage to sensory organs as the result of the cold.
+Some of these changes include frostbite, calloused joints, starvation (resulting from a dog’s increased use of energy to keep warm), poor skin or coat condition (from nervous chewing, exposure to the elements and possibly winter allergies), and damage to sensory organs as the result of the cold.

-11. Cold Weather is Exacerbated By Other Conditions
+11. Cold Weather is Exacerbated by Other Conditions

-Now, imagine that instead of 98.6˚, your body temperature is 102.5˚ and much smaller.
-This means that it will take more energy to maintain your body temperature and because you are smaller, any heat generated will dissipate quicker.
+Image that instead of 98.6˚ your body temperature is 102.5˚ and is also smaller.
+This means that it will take more energy to maintain body temperature and because you are smaller, any heat generated will dissipate quicker.
 Keeping dogs outside in winter increases their need for calories and decreases available energy for other functions.

 13. Frostbite is Painful and Expensive to Treat

-There is a very small window of opportunity to try to save any frostbitten area of the body and even then, the process is extremely painful.
+There is a very small window of opportunity to try to save any frostbitten area of the body and even then, the process is painful.
 If frostbitten tissue cannot be saved, the tissue or appendage must be amputated.
 Amputation can cause complications such as infection, but it can also impact normal functioning of the body.

-17. You’re Setting a Terrible Example
+17. This Could Be Setting a Terrible Example